 Thinking in mobile devices, we all know that the screen size have limitations, right?
 So, the Tab Navigation can hold up to 5 navigation options, in order to be able to fit in the screen, with appropriate font size.

-The image above shows a tab navigation with 6 navigation options, and, as you can see, there are informations that are missing, like the hamburger menu and other products sections that are shown in the screen, like the backpack, for example.
+The image above shows tab navigation with 6 navigation options, and, as you can see, there is information that is missing, like the hamburger menu and other products sections that are shown on the screen, like the backpack, for example.

-The first approach is to add a last option in the Navigation Tab called “MORE“, or another label that fits.
-By doing this, you keep the navigation tab clean and the user will not get lost, because it will open a navigation drawer that will guide.
+• The first approach is to add the last option in the Navigation Tab called “MORE“, or another label that fits.
+By doing this, you keep the navigation tab clean and the user will not get lost because it will open a navigation drawer that will guide.

-The seccond approach applies the use of a horizontally scrollable navigation tab bar.
+• The second approach applies the use of a horizontally scrollable navigation tab bar.
 By doing this, you are going to save some space without losing the pattern.
 The user is just going to scroll and search for what he wants to.

 The downside of both approaches is that they still have discoverability issues.